Separation Anxiety Therapy

 Does My Child Have Separation Anxiety?

-During the first two years of life, separation anxiety can be a normal part of a child’s development, as they are forming secure attachments and learning about their routine and environment.
-During this stage children begin to learn that even though mom or dad are out of sight, they will return.
-This stage often ends around the age of two, and is considered a normal part of childhood development.
-However, after the age of two, it can become a more significant issue for families, and children.
-Parents of children with separation anxiety often notice and report severe distress, constant and extreme worrying, difficulties in school and other activities, and frequent physical complaints.
-Separation anxiety can occur at any age, but often separation anxiety will appear in pre-school and elementary school aged children.
-However, new situations, negative experiences, or significant changes, such as a move or new school, can bring forward the symptoms of separation anxiety which can cause the child significant distress when separating from the parent.
+However, beyond the age of four, separation can become a more significant issue for families, and children.
+Parents of children with separation anxiety often notice and report severe distress, constant and extreme worrying, difficulty separating, and difficulties in school / extra curricular activities.
+Sometimes children will complain of frequent physical complaints such as headaches and, stomachaches.
+Separation anxiety can occur at any age, but often separation anxiety will appear during pre-school, kindergarten, and elementary school.
+However, new situations, negative experiences, or significant changes, such as a move or new school, can bring forward the symptoms of separation anxiety, which can cause the child significant distress when separating from the parent.

 Common symptoms of separation anxiety can include: